 ASU 2023-07, Improvements to Reportable Segment Disclosures ("ASU 2023-07") - In November 2023, the FASB issued ASU No. 2023-07, which improves reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
 In addition, the amendments enhance interim disclosure requirements, clarify circumstances in which an entity can disclose multiple segment measures of profit or loss, provide new segment disclosure requirements for entities with a single reportable segment, and contain other disclosure requirements.
 The purpose of the amendments is to enable investors to better understand an entity's overall performance and assess potential future cash flows.
-This ASU is effective for public companies with annual periods beginning after December 15, 2023, and interim periods within annual period beginning after December 15, 2024, with early adoption permitted.
+This ASU is effective for public companies with annual periods beginning after December 15, 2024, with early adoption permitted.
 The Company is currently evaluating the effects adoption of this guidance will have on its consolidated financial statements.